Ben Lucini: Relationship with Carly Morris

 When Carly arrives at the church and Ben does not show, she incorrectly believes that he has jilted her.
 Hodgson told Williams that "there is nothing for Carly to do but go home and grieve about what might haver been."
 When Ben regains his awareness hours later but manages to get back to Summer Bay.
 Ben manages to convince Carly to still go ahead with the wedding.
 Ben replaces Angelo's best man position with Grant.
 Hodgson added "it's all a bit rushed, but it's a fairytale wedding [...]
 The bride in a traditional gown and veil, the scene is very pretty.
 Ben and Grant look very handsome in their dinner suits.
 It really is a beautiful wedding, all very traditional."
+In the United Kingdom, more than twelve million viewers watched Ben and Carly's wedding episode when it was broadcast on ITV.
 Writers often portrayed the pair as an argumentative couple.
 Desmond described Ben was normally written as an "honest, easy-going bloke" but those traits were lost once arguments ensued with Carly.

 McMahon decided to leave Home and Away during his first year in the series.
 In the 1 September 1990 edition of TV Week, David Brown publicised McMahon's departure and revealed that Hodgson was also leaving.
 McMahon's contract expired in December 1990 and Hodgson's in March 1991.
 Brown added that producers were asking McMahon to stay until Hodgson's departure so that Ben and Carly's exit stories coincided with each other.
 In his final story, Ben revealed he was AWOL from the army rather than being discharged.
 Despite the shock, the pair reconcile before they leave.
 At the time of his departure, McMahon appeared in 145 episodes of Home and Away.